BiologicalRecordsCentre/plantnet/README.md

 ```

 ```
 ##       score  latin_name               common_name
-##  [1,] 35.92154  "Lavandula dentata"        "French lavender"
-##  [2,] 31.78688  "Lavandula angustifolia"   "Lavender"
+##  [1,] 94.981 "Lavandula angustifolia" "Lavender"
-##  [3,] 18.06659  "Lavandula stoechas"       "Topped lavender"
-##  [4,] 6.717049  "Lavandula latifolia"      "Broadleaf lavender"
+##  [2,] 2.978  "Lavandula latifolia"    "Broadleaf lavender"
-##  [5,] 1.665378  "Perovskia atriplicifolia" "Russian-sage"
-##  [6,] 1.022022  "Lavandula pinnata"        NA
-##  [7,] 0.5533172 "Vitex agnus-castus"       "Chasteberry"
-##  [8,] 0.5320209 "Salvia farinacea"         "Mealy sage"
-##  [9,] 0.485067  "Lavandula multifida"      "Fern-leaf lavender"
+##  [3,] 0.797  "Lavandula × intermedia" "Dutch lavender"
-## [10,] 0.3812005 "Lavandula canariensis"    NA
-## [11,] 0.2864826 "Nepeta tuberosa"          NA
-## [12,] 0.1719182 "Lavandula minutolii"      NA
-## [13,] 0.1427725 "Perovskia abrotanoides"   "Russian Sage"
 ```

 You can see in the the table returned there are three columns returned.
 The first gives you a score, this is the likelihood that the species in this row is the correct classification for the image you provided.
-As you can see in this instance there is not much between the top two species so we could not be confident which species it is.
+As you can see in this instance there is a clear winner.
 The second column gives the Latin names as binomials, and the final column gives the most commonly used common name for the species.

 If you want more information, such as a list of all of the common names for each classification, or the full Latin name including authors, you can access all of this information by using `simplify = FALSE`.